Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_geospatial_geography/getting_started_with_geospatial_geography.md

 ) file_format=(format_name='geocsv');
 ```

-You should see 728 rows loaded successfully into the table with 0 errors seen.
+You should see all rows loaded successfully into the table with 0 errors seen.

 Positive
 : In the 'all' file load statement, you didn't have to specify a query to load the file because when you have a column in a file that is already in a Snowflake supported geospatial format, and load that value into a `GEOGRAPHY` typed column, Snowflake automatically does the geospatial construction for you.
 In the 'points' file, however, you must use a transform query to construct two discrete columns into a single `GEOGRAPHY` column using a geospatial constructor function.